You can define JavaScript functions in many ways.

 arguments

-object inside the regular functions contains the list of arguments.
+object inside the regular functions contains the arguments in an array-like object.
 The arrow function, on the opposite, doesn't define arguments

 (but you can easily access the arrow function arguments using a rest parameter ...args